-All doctoral programs require a minimum of 72 credits, independent research, and a dissertation.
+All doctoral programs require a minimum of 72 credits beyond the bachelor's degree, independent research, and a dissertation.